JAlcocerT/JAlcocerT/content/blog/dev-web-keystatic-astrodb.md

 {{< tweet user="LibrePortfolio" id="1940801205577699713" >}}

-* For matching image background colors, this was useful: https://imagecolorpicker.com/
+* For matching image background colors, this was useful: https://imagecolorpicker.com/, here you have few more tools I found [useful for color picking](https://jalcocert.github.io/JAlcocerT/create-your-website/#faq)

 They should not be something new to you If you have explored Gabe's mechanism project and my post about it.